Lukirby/Stress-Testing-a-Markowitz-Portfolio/considerazioni.md

 | 2025         | 4.30%           |

 - The model shows good performance overall.
 On the training data, the VaR coverage is close to the expected 5%, indicating a good risk estimation.
 - In the test set, we observe a difference between 2024 and 2025, with 2025 being more challenging for the model.
 This suggests that market conditions or volatility in 2025 were different or more difficult to predict.
+- In the test set, the model tends to overestimate risk.
+To further investigate this behavior, we introduce a stress testing scenario to better assess model robustness under more volatile conditions.
 ---

 ### Stress Case – ARMA Model